4 Best Credit Cards for Ride Sharing When Using Uber and Lyft

 You also can earn even more rewards with Uber by using the Sears Shop Your Way program.

-Best Credit Cards for Ride Sharing Two: Chase Sapphire Preferred Visa
+Best Credit Cards for Ride Sharing Three: Chase Sapphire Preferred Visa

 Do you like to travel and earn bonus rewards for doing so?
 Maybe you find yourself using rideshare programs like Uber or Lyft.
 Either way, the Chase Sapphire Preferred can help you save.
 You’ll get double points for each travel and dining expense that you use your card for.
 This includes Uber, Lyft, airlines, and hotels.